The modern city of Ulaanbaatar is on the banks of the Tuul River.

 The city has a population of around one million people.

-The city sits in a river valley with rugged mountains in the distance.
+It sits in a river valley with rugged mountains in the distance.

 It is a modern city with enumerable high rise buildings under construction.